curiousest/curiousest.github.io/_posts/2019-06-18-time-management-calendar-fully-booked.md

 ### Objectives

 The main objective is to influence my default behaviour in my personal time towards meeting my goals.
 The hypotheses of this time management strategy are:
-- You can make better decisions about what is the best thing to do with a timeslot 1-5 days in advance instead of in the moment/hour, and this improvement in decision-making is worth the planning admin time investment
+- I can make better decisions about what is the best thing to do with a timeslot 1-5 days in advance instead of in the moment/hour, and this improvement in decision-making is worth the planning admin time investment
-- If you book plans in your calendar for doing something 1-5 days in advance, you're likely to decide to follow through on the planned activity during that timeslot
+- If I book plans in my calendar for doing something 1-5 days in advance, I'm likely to decide to follow through on the planned activity during that timeslot

 The objectives of this strategy do not include:
 - Figuring out out what the "right" behaviours or goals are.